scottpersinger/M5/README.md

 __Step 4__.
 Have a look around

 Look at the app.html file generated in your new directory.
 It contains a working template for a new application.
-This application has a nav bar, a settings page, and shows a simple list of items.
-You can tap each item to see some detail.
+This application contains a nav bar, a settings page, and shows a simple list of items you can tap for more detail.
 The various pieces of the app are documented in the app.html file.
 If you want to get more ideas, look in the `examples` directory where you cloned M5.

-You can see all the examples in action by running
+You can see also see the examples in action by running

     m5 server -examples -launchsim